joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 ### About ECMAScript 6 (ES6)

-JavaScript (a.k.a ECMAScript) is designed by a committee called TC39 (Ecma Technical Committee 39).
+JavaScript (a.k.a.
+ECMAScript) is designed by a committee called TC39 (Ecma Technical Committee 39).
 Among the members of TC39 are all major browser vendors (Google for Chrome, Mozilla for Firefox, Microsoft for IE and Edge, Apple for Safari).

 #### Writing ES6 in Browsers